Create a distributed collaboration

 8. Choose one of the following to specify how hosted feature layers will be sent to the collaboration workspace:

-• References—Collaboration participants will receive live access to feature layers.
-If the item is secured (not shared with everyone), users must sign in to the origin environment to access the item.
+• References—Collaboration participants have live access to feature layers.
+If the item is secured (not shared with everyone), users must sign in to the origin organization to access the item.

-• Copies—Collaboration participants will receive a copy of the feature layer, and updates from the origin will be synchronized at a scheduled interval defined by the guest.
+• Copies—Collaboration participants receive a copy of the feature layer, and updates from the origin feature layer are synchronized at a scheduled interval defined by the guest.

 Note:

 If you choose this option, the collaboration guest must set a sync interval in the collaboration workspace, and sync must be enabled on each item in the collaboration.
-A copy of the feature layer and its data will be extracted and published as an item in each recipient's environment.
-Once the item has been created, subsequent synchronizations will only sync updates of that item.
+A copy of the feature layer and its data are extracted and published as an item in each recipient's organization.
+Once the item is created, subsequent synchronizations will only sync updates of that item.

-• If unable to share as copies share as references—If Copies is selected when setting up workspace sync settings and errors occur while sharing feature layers or views as copies, affected items will be shared as references instead.
-By default, this will be enabled.
+• If unable to share as copies share as references—If you choose the Copies option when setting up workspace sync settings, and errors occur while sharing feature layers or views as copies, affected items are shared as references instead.
+The If unable to share as copies share as references option is enabled by default.
 If the option is unchecked, feature layers and views will not be shared if an error occurs.
 This option can be updated when editing your workspace.
-For more information, see Manage collaborations.
+For more information, see Manage distributed collaborations.

 9. Click Save or Save and Invite to create the collaboration.